okaybenji/visual-text-engine/README.md

 - [ ] Auto-size and -position rooms cards on load (look into box packing)
 - [X] Add/remove room exits
 - [ ] Visualize connections between rooms
+- [ ] Selected card is highlighted; connections coming from and going to it are color-coded
 - [ ] Add/remove/edit room items

 ### Item Editor